utkarshk-iitr/js-school-project-KumarUtkarsh/task-6/README.md

-# Task-5.
-React
+# Task-6.
+Web Accessibility
-Rebuilding the website with help of React
+Added web accessibility to the website